Rickyngotho/blog/README.md

 After the writer has posted a new blog post, subscribers will receive an email notification with a link to the blog post.

-Set-up and Installation
+### Set-up and Installation
 Prerequiites
 - Python 3.6
 - Ubuntu software
-Clone the Repo
-Run the following command on the terminal: git clone && cd Blog-IP
+Clone the Repo on my  github page https://github.com/Rickyngotho/blog.git Run the following command on the terminal: git clone && cd Blog-IP

 Install Postgres